rafalp/Misago/dev-docs/plugins/hooks/get-thread-detail-view-posts-queryset-hook.md

 ### Return value

-An unfiltered `QuerySet` instance to use to get posts displayed on the thread replies page.
+An unfiltered `QuerySet` instance to use to get posts displayed on the thread detail view.

 ## Example